nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/index.md

 ---
-title: Introduction to ITK eDischarge
+title: Introduction to ITK Emergency Care eDischarge
 keywords: homepage
 tags: [overview]
 sidebar: overview_sidebar
 permalink: index.html
 toc: false
-summary: A brief introduction to getting started with the ITK eDischarge.
+summary: A brief introduction to getting started with the ITK Emergency Care eDischarge.
 ---

-{% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the ITK eDischarge components of FHIR messaging.
+{% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the ITK Emergency Care eDischarge components of FHIR messaging.
 This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis." %}

 {% include warning.html content="This site is provided for information only and is intended for those engaged with NHS Digital in the development of FHIR Messaging.
 It is advised not to develop against these specifications until a formal announcement has been made." %}